yash0423/Plant-Disease-DEtection-using-CNN-/README.md

 -Click on File->new->project->
 -In wizards Click on Maven->Maven Project
 -check this box  (skip archetype selection)
--give it a Group Id and an Artifact Id, e.g.  it.rcpvision.dl4j  and  it.rcpvision.dl4j.workbench -Now open Pom.xml file from file manager on the left side -copy the content Dependencies.xml file in pom .xml
+-give it a Group Id and an Artifact Id,
+-Now open Pom.xml file from file manager on the left side -copy the content Dependencies.xml file in pom .xml